 Tony’s leadership and management skills proved instrumental to the organized growth and tremendous outreach success of chapel programs such as AWANA and Operation Christmas Child.
 It was during his time as the Joint Base Pearl Harbor-Hickam AWANA commander that the program experienced tremendous growth and was recognized as the largest AWANA program in the United States Air Force.
 Tony currently holds four Masters Degrees including a Masters of Arts in Religion from Liberty Baptist Theological Seminary.

-Kimber Nettis is currently an active duty Air Force Captain serving in Honolulu, Hawaii with her husband Michael.
-She graduated and commissioned from Baylor University with her undergraduate degree in Communication Studies in 2007, and graduated from American Military University with a Masters Degree in Homeland Security in 2011.
-She is currently pursuing her Masters in Christian Ministry through Liberty University.
+Kimber Nettis is currently an active duty Air Force Major serving in Dayton, Ohio with her husband Michael.
+She graduated and commissioned from Baylor University with her undergraduate degree in Communication Studies in 2007, graduated from American Military University with a Masters Degree in Homeland Security in 2011, and earned a Masters in Christian Ministry through Liberty University in 2017.